vanderbilt-data-science/how-tos/accre-basic-howto/README.md

-# README.md
+# How to Access ACCRE and Run a Jupyter Notebook from a Cloned Repository
-This file will detail how to setup and access ACCRE and general Jupyter notebooks.
+This file details how to setup and access ACCRE and general Jupyter notebooks.
 Start here.
 To skip to the nitty-gritty, click [here](#accessing-accre).

 ## Introduction
 Welcome to Jupyter notebooks and ACCRE!
 Why do people use either of these things?